-Wondering what things to eat in Sydney?
+Wondering what to eat in Sydney?
 Don’t worry cause we’re going to taco bout it.

 More than just a city of icons, Sydney is a foodie’s paradise.
-From unique fusion combinations to cafe food that both looks and tastes good, there is an endless supply of places to fill your tummy.
-During our recent trip to the New South Wales, we spent a couple of days exploring the alternative side of Sydney and ate to our hearts content!
+From unique fusion combinations to cafe food that both look and taste good, there’s an endless supply of places to fill your tummy.
+During our recent trip to New South Wales, we spent a couple of days exploring the alternative side of Sydney and ate to our hearts content!

 To help you out, we combined some of our highlights with a couple of others we missed out due to the lack of room in our tummies.
 Plan your days around these affordable food trails, or mix and match as you wish to keep your tastebuds and bellies happy!

 *Pro-tip: Try to do this with friends so you’d be able to stomach more.
 Food also tastes best when shared!

 Food Trail Route A – Things to eat around Central Sydney

 For those exploring the iconic sites closer to the harbour and around Central Sydney, this might be the perfect alternative food trail for things to eat in Sydney.